Nuria-reyes/bike-journals/README.md

 First, we need these datasets in the folder.

-After that, write this command in the terminal:
+After that, write these commands in the terminal:

 - `python preprocess_data.py`